Job profile

 Employers

-Airlines operate on a chartered or scheduled basis, some will do a blend of both.
-Chartered flights will usually run during the summer and/or ski seasons to the most popular destinations for tourists, scheduled flights operate on a regular basis all year round to a range of destinations.
+Airlines can operate either on a chartered or scheduled basis, while some airlines operate a combination of both.
+Chartered flights are typically seasonal and operate during the summer or ski seasons to popular tourist destinations.
+Scheduled flights, on the other hand, operate throughout the year to various destinations on a regular basis.
 Employers will include both large and medium-sized airlines and international carriers.
-If you would like to see the specific airline and tour operators, these will usually be on the airport’s websites.
+Check the airport’s website for specific airline information.
 It may be possible to find temporary seasonal opportunities directly through airlines and tour operators to cover the summer period.
 There is high competition for permanent contracts, to even be considered for one you will need to have several years of seasonal work experience.

 You will be eligible for on-the-job training directly through the airline if you are new to the industry – these typically last between four and seven weeks.
 The most important training sessions will cover passenger safety, aircraft safety equipment, emergency procedures, security and first aid.
 However, you may also be required to do training and tests in areas such as: